Ghost Stories (play)

-Production
+Background

 The play was conceived after Nyman walked past the theatre which had hosted The Woman in Black for over 30 years, and he realised there hadn't been a horror play produced since that time.
 He contacted his childhood friend Jeremy Dyson with the idea of a new horror play like The Vagina Monologues, with three narrators on stage telling ghost stories.
-The two were commissioned by Sean Holmes, the newly appointed artistic director the Lyric Hammersmith theatre in London, to write the play.
+The two were commissioned by Sean Holmes, the newly appointed artistic director of the Lyric Hammersmith theatre in London, to write the play.

+Production history

+UK productions

-It premiered at the Liverpool Playhouse in February 2010 before being transferred for a longer run at the Lyric Hammersmith in London.
-It then transferred to the Duke of York's Theatre in the West End where it played from June 2010 to July 2011.
-The show re-opened at the Arts Theatre in February 2014 and ran until March 2015.
+The play made its world premiere at the Liverpool Playhouse on 4 February 2010 in a co-production with the Lyric Hammersmith where it transferred on 1 March 2010.
+Following the run, it transferred to the Duke of York's Theatre in London's West End where it played from 25 June 2010 until 19 June 2011.
+The original cast featured the play's co-creator Andy Nyman as Professor Phillip Goodman, David Cardy as Tony Matthews, Ryan Gage as Simon Rifkind and Nicholas Burns as Mike Priddle.
+From 9 November 2010, Reece Shearsmith took over from Nyman as Goodman.

+The production was revived at the Arts Theatre on 13 February 2014 and ran until March 2015.

+The play was revived again at the Lyric Hammersmith, marking the end of co-director Holmes' tenure as artistic director at the theatre from 29 March until 11 May 2019.
+To coincide with this revival, on 4 April 2019, the play text was published by Nick Hern Books.
+The production transferred to the Ambassadors Theatre in London's West End from 4 October to 4 January 2020.

+Following the 2019 revival, the play began its first UK tour from January 2020 at The Alexandra, Birmingham.
+However on 27 March 2020 it was announced the remainder of the tour had been cancelled due to the COVID-19 pandemic.
+Another UK tour began in January 2025, opening at the Churchill Theatre, Bromley, touring until September 2025.
+Following the tour, the production will return to the West End at the Peacock Theatre for a Halloween season from 30 September to 8 November 2025.

+Other global productions

 In 2015, the show was produced at the Sydney Opera House before going on an Australian National Tour concluding at the State Theatre Centre of Western Australia in October 2016.
-The play was also performed in Canada (2011), Russia (2012), Peru (2015), China (2018), Finland (2018) and The Netherlands (2019).
+The play was also performed in Toronto (2011), Russia (2012), Peru (2015), China (2018), Finland (2018) and The Netherlands (2019).

-In April 2019, the original creative team came together again to stage the production for an extended run at the Lyric Hammersmith, marking the end of co-director Holmes' tenure at the theatre.
-The production transferred to the Ambassadors Theatre form 4 October to 4 January 2020 before embarking on a UK tour from January 2020 at The Alexandra, Birmingham.
-On 27 March 2020 it was announced the remainder of the tour had been cancelled due to the COVID-19 pandemic.

-In 2019, the playtext was published by Nick Hern Books.